emil-e/rapidcheck/doc/gtest.md

 ## Usage

 This support is available through the `extras/gtest` module.
-You can either directly add the `extras/gtest/include` directory to your include path or link against the `rapidcheck_gtest` target in your `CMakeLists.txt`.
+In order to enable it, pass `-DRC_ENABLE_GTEST=ON` to your `CMake` flags while building RapidCheck.
+Then you can either directly add the `extras/gtest/include` directory to your include path or link against the `rapidcheck_gtest` target in your `CMakeLists.txt`.
 You can then simply `#include <rapidcheck/gtest.h>`.
 Note that `rapidcheck/gtest.h` needs to be included after `gtest/gtest.h`.

 ## Reference